LNAT University and Score Requirements

 Courses: BA Law (Jurisprudence); BA Law with European Law; BA Law with French Law; BA Law with German Law; BA Law with Italian Law; BA Law with Spanish Law

-High scoring essays will normally exhibit:
+High score/ranked essays will normally exhibit:

 • Application